fhollenbach/RCrashcourse/CourseNotes.md

 programming language that is widely used for data manipulation, visualization, and analysis. *R* is an open source program and is free for anyone.
 Many of the functions and packages (more on this later) we will use within *R* are written by other *R* users.
-While we work with the *R* program, we will use a different program as the graphical interface.
-Specifically, we will use the RStudio IDE (integrated development environment) to work in *R*.
+While we work in the *R* programming language, we will use a different program as the graphical interface.
+Specifically, we will use the RStudio IDE (integrated development environment) to write and execute code in *R*.
 Both programs are available for free.
+While I recommend that you use RStudio, you can also run *R* in the terminal, in the cloud, or in other IDEs.

 *R* can be tough to learn initially, especially if you have never programmed before.
 You will encounter situations where you are completely lost and might have no idea what to do or what the next step should be.
-It is important not to fall into despair. **This is completely normal!** Hadley Wickham works for RStudio and is one of the most prolific programmers in R. We will work with many of his packages throughout the course.
+It is important not to fall into despair. **This is completely normal!** Hadley Wickham works for the company behind RStudio and is one of the most prolific *R* programmers in the world.
+We will work with many of his packages throughout the course.
 As Hadley notes, it is completely normal to feel lost when starting to program:
 <center>

 <figure>